Urticaria (hives) symptoms

 Do you know that not all hives are allergy related?
 Take the test to find out how hives are impacting your life.SYMPTOM CHECKER

 Explore on this siteHives on the face – how common is it?
 What does hives on legs and arms look like?
-Help!!
-What are the treatment options for hives all over my body?
+What treatments are there for hives all over my body?
 Top 5 itchy skin conditions Itchy red bumps on skin What is cold urticaria?
-Hives in children – are the symptoms different from adults?
+What are the symptoms of hives in children?

 - Australasian Society of Clinical Immunology and Allergy.
 Hives (urticaria).
 2017. (accessed 9 Oct 2018).